 - View cost & profit margins - User will see cost of goods and profit information

 - Update stock counts & prices - User will be able to update quantities. prices, and costs (if View cost & profit margins is enabled).
-(ON by default if Item management is enabled)
+(ON by default if Product management is enabled)

-- Item management - User can make updates to inventory information (e.g. create items, edit prices, update quantities, etc.)
+- Product management - User can make updates to inventory information (e.g. create products, edit prices, update quantities, etc.)